Introduction to Python

 {'apple'}

-Now the other way around, if we want to keep the non-duplicates we use the symmetric_difference()
+Now, if we want to get rid of the duplicates, we can use the symmetric_difference()

 method.

-The difference between that and the union between two sets is that in the union it keeps all the items, but the ones that are duplicated it only takes them once.
-Now we are left with the ones that are not duplicated
+The difference between this and the union of two sets is that in the union, all items are included, but duplicates are only taken once.
+Now we keep only those that are not duplicated.

 set1 = {"apple", "banana", "cherry"}set2 = {"google", "microsoft", "apple"}set3 = set1.symmetric_difference(set2)set3